SumiSastri/GraphQL-MongoDB/packages/docs/graphql/graphql-mutations.md

+# What are mutations in GraphQL?

 Mutations are similar to the rest verbs create-update-delete.

 GraphQL assumes there will be side-effects ater mutation operations and changes the dataset after mutation key word `mutation` the operation defined in an object.

 A resolver function is a function that resolves a value for a type or field in our GraphQL schema.